garciaalvaro/melonpan-block-container/README.txt

 = How can I add a custom attribute? =

-When creating your own block using the "mbc.createBlock" filter, you can add custom attributes.
+When creating your own block using the "melonpanBlockContainer.createBlock" filter, you can add custom attributes.
 This setting is meant to be a helper that adds a class with the name and value of the attribute.
 One of the advantages of using it rather than the "blocks.registerBlockType" filter is that it should work if you need to deprecate the attribute.
 Keep in mind that it will simply add a class in the .mbc-container div, and that a "string", "number" or "boolean" value can be used.